irkanu/EDD-Mixpanel-Lite/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.0.3 =
+* IMPORTANT: Removes use of PHP sessions.

 = 1.0.2 =
 * IMPORTANT: Fixes undefined index when tracking is not set.